Aaron Connolly (Irish footballer): Return to Brighton

 On 27 August 2019, Connolly scored his first senior goal in a 2–1 away win over Bristol Rovers in the EFL Cup.
 He made his league debut for Brighton four days later, coming on as a substitute for Neal Maupay in the 66th minute of a 4–0 defeat away to Manchester City.
 Connolly made another appearance from the bench in The Seagulls next fixture, a 1–1 home draw against Burnley on 14 September.
 He made his first Premier League start on 5 October in a match against Tottenham Hotspur where he scored his first two Premier League goals in the 3–0 home victory.
 Connolly's next goal came in the last game of the season in a 2–1 away win over Burnley, finishing the season with three goals in 24 league appearances.

 He signed a new four-year contract with Brighton in July 2020.

-Connolly scored his first goal of the 2020–21 season in Brighton's second league match scoring The Albions third in a 3–0 away win at Newcastle.
+Connolly scored his first goal of the 2020–21 season in Brighton's second league match scoring The Albion's third in a 3–0 away win at Newcastle.
 He scored his second goal of the season on the second day of the new year tapping The Seagulls into the lead in an eventual 3–3 draw in which he came off injured at the break against Wolves.
 Connolly came on as a substitute in Brighton's 1–0 away victory over defending champions Liverpool on 3 February claiming their first league win at Anfield since 1982.

 Connolly scored his first goal of the 2021–22 season scoring a brace and the only goals in the 2–0 EFL Cup third round home victory over Swansea City on 22 September.

 He made his first Premier League start of the campaign on 15 December, where his fourth overall league appearance of the season only lasted 61 minutes, being replaced by Alexis Mac Allister in the 1–0 home defeat against Wolves.